 FIFA World Cup 2022 in Qatar is the 22nd edition of the FIFA World Cup, the international men’s football mega tournament contested by the national teams of the member associations of FIFA after every four years.
 The FIFA World Cup 2022 is scheduled to be held in Qatar from 21 November to 18 December 2022.
 This will be the first World Cup ever to be held in the Arabian nation and the second World Cup entirely contested in Asia.
 32 teams will participate in the tournament.

-FIFA World Cup 2022 Live Streaming & TV Channels, Live Telecast, Broadcasting Rights
+FIFA World Cup 2022 TV Guide, Broadcasting Rights

 The BBC will broadcast the 2022 FIFA World Cup in the United Kingdom after signing a new rights deal with FIFA.
 The new agreement securing the shared exclusive rights for BBC and ITV continues the free to air broadcasting of FIFA World Cup 2022 to UK television viewers, through online live streaming and radio coverage.
 You can also watch FIFA World Cup 2022 live stream through ITV official website, mobile app and some connected TV apps or on BBC iPlayer, BBC News and BBC Sport.